faithoflifedev/easy_onvif_workspace/bin/README.md

 Available subcommands:
   get-capabilities           This method has been replaced by the more generic GetServices method.
-For capabilities of individual services refer to the GetServiceCapabilities methods. get-device-information     This operation gets basic device information from the device. get-hostname               This operation is used by an endpoint to get the hostname from a device.
+For capabilities of individual services refer to the GetServiceCapabilities methods. get-device-information     This operation gets basic device information from the device. get-discovery-mode         This operation gets the discovery mode of a device.
+See Section 7.2 for the definition of the different device discovery modes.
+The device shall support retrieval of the discovery mode setting through the GetDiscoveryMode command. get-dns                    This operation gets the DNS settings from a device.
+The device shall return its DNS configurations through the GetDNS command. get-hostname               This operation is used by an endpoint to get the hostname from a device.
 The device shall return its hostname configurations through the GetHostname command. get-network-protocols      This operation gets defined network protocols from a device.
 The device shall support the GetNetworkProtocols command returning configured network protocols. get-ntp                    This operation gets defined network protocols from a device.
 The device shall support This operation gets the NTP settings from a device.
 If the device supports NTP, it shall be possible to get the NTP server settings through the GetNTP command.